beansuu/ScreenCaptureForHyblock/README.md

 # ScreenCaptureForHyblock

-Screen capture which detects Liqudation levels whenever they appear on the screen
+Screen capture which detects Liquidation levels whenever they appear on the screen. ( DM for instructions on where to use it :) )

 and sends out an alarm.
 # beansu